nickbarth/dotfiles/readme.md

 # dotfiles

-An archive of personal dotfiles for easy access.
+An archive of a few personal dotfiles for easy access.

 ### Installation